 Add plenty of movement into your travel days as well.
 This not only provides physical benefits but also mental benefits.
 When I’m on long flights, I make sure to get up every hour to stretch my legs and even a short walk down the aisle helps my circulation.

-I invite you to check out the additional resources we offer for remote professionals, including an online community.
-Click here to learn more.
 I would also love to hear from you.
 What have you done that helps you maintain a work-life balance?
 Share in the comment section below.

 Now…put your computer down and do something non-work related that feeds your mind, body, and soul!